 Village in Benin © rgrilo

-Benin was once one of the most powerful empires in Africa, although today enjoys a low profile marked by peace, and poverty.
-It's a country rich in history and diversity located on the northern coast of the Gulf of Guinea in West Africa, bordered by Niger, Togo, Nigeria, Burkina Faso and the Atlantic Ocean.
-Benin ranks as one of the world's poorest nations, but happens to be one of the more stable countries to visit in Africa.
+Benin was once one of the most powerful empires in Africa, although today the country enjoys a low profile marked by peace, and poverty.
+It's a country rich in history and culture located on the northern coast of the Gulf of Guinea in West Africa, bordered by Niger, Togo, Nigeria, Burkina Faso and the Atlantic Ocean.
+Benin ranks as one of the world's poorest nations, but is also one of the more stable countries to visit in Africa.

 Benin played a major role in the slave trade in the 17th and 18th centuries and reminders of this era can be found in the countless monuments paying tribute to those deported to the West Indies and Brazil.
 It is in many aspects a very French country due to its colonial heritage.
 Cotonou has its own Boul' Mich (Boulevard Saint- Michel) and it is not uncommon to see Beninois locals walking around, a baguette tucked under one arm and a French newspaper clutched under the other.

 The northwest region is ruled by the Atakora Mountains, which tower as high as 3,000 feet (914 metres) and offer wonderful hiking opportunities.
-The two main tourist attractions are its two national parks, Pendjari and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.
+The two main tourist attractions are the national parks: Pendjari National Park and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.

-It may not be the first country that springs to mind when thinking of a trip to West Africa, but it's definitely worth a visit!
+It may not be the first country that springs to mind when thinking of a trip to West Africa, but Benin, the birthplace of voodoo, is as fascinating as it may be challenging, and is well worth exploring despite the general lack of tourist infrastructure.

 Become our Benin Travel Expert